 Spirit Mountain Casino, which employs more than 1,000 people, reported four of its behind-the-scenes employees had tested positive for COVID-19 in mid-October.

-The Tribe limited access to the Tribal campus to only essential employees in mid-March when the COVID-19 pandemic became a major public health concern in Oregon.
+The Tribe limited access to the Tribal campus to only a skeleton crew of essential employees in mid-March when the COVID-19 pandemic became a major public health concern in Oregon.
 After the Tribal government re-opened in mid-May, employees have had to undergo daily temperature checks, been asked to wear masks and encouraged to wash their hands frequently and keep socially distant.

 “We have done a great job keeping the virus contained, but we all must do our part to protect ourselves, family and co-workers from this virus,” Hernandez said.
 “Wash and sanitize your hands, wear masks and social distance.
 We are closely monitoring the situation and we will continue to evaluate if any changes need to be made.”

-The Tribal government will be closed the entire week of Thanksgiving, Nov.
+The Tribal government was closed the entire week of Thanksgiving, Nov.
 23-27.
 Tribal employees were already scheduled to have Monday, Nov.
 23, off in celebration of Restoration and Thursday and Friday, Nov.
 26-27, off in observance of Thanksgiving.

 The casino is still requiring that all guests wear face masks, which is a policy instituted in early July.

 Since the Tribe is a sovereign nation, it does not have to follow state-mandated guidelines, a fact Brown acknowledged in March during the initial reaction to the COVID-19 pandemic.